 Jennifer has worked as a personal property appraiser since 2003.
 Preceding her appraisal career, she worked at the Getty in Los Angeles for ten years where she served as an assistant editor and archivist for The Union List of Artist Names, The Getty Provenance Index, The Collectors Files of the Getty Research Institute, and The Getty Thesaurus of Geographic Names.

 Prior to her work at the Getty, Jennifer was a research assistant for two Old Master exhibitions at the Los Angeles County Museum of Art (LACMA): Italian Panel Painting of the Early Renaissance and Spanish Polychrome Sculpture 1500-1800 in United States Collections.

-Her professional service includes Vice Chairing the Executive Committee of the Southern California Chapter of Art Table, a professional organization of women in leadership positions in the visual arts.
-She also served as the Co-Chair of the Personal Property Committee of the Los Angeles Chapter of the American Society of Appraisers.
+Her professional service includes Co-Chairing the Personal Property Committee of the Los Angeles Chapter of the American Society of Appraisers, and Vice-Chairing the Executive Committee of the Southern California Chapter of Art Table, a professional organization of women in leadership positions in the visual arts.

 Yes.
 USPAP are the current accepted standards for professional appraisal practice.
 The standards articulate procedures to be followed in the development of a credible appraisal and the manner in which the results of that process are reported.
 USPAP establishes requirements for appraisers to perform assignments with impartiality, objectivity, and independence.
 A USPAP compliant appraisal is an indication of professionalism to which the appraiser adheres.